liquity/dev/README.md

 Whenever a borrower adjusts their Trove’s collateral, their pending rewards are applied, and a fresh corrected stake is computed.

-To convince yourself this corrected stake preserves ordering of active Troves by ICR, please see the [proofs section](https://github.com/liquity/dev/blob/main/papers).
+To convince yourself this corrected stake preserves ordering of active Troves by ICR, please see the [proofs section](https://github.com/goldmandao/fluidity/blob/main/papers).

 ## Math Proofs

-The Liquity implementation relies on some important system properties and mathematical derivations.
+The Fluidity implementation relies on some important system properties and mathematical derivations.

 In particular, we have:

 - Proofs that Trove ordering is maintained throughout a series of liquidations and new Trove openings
 - A derivation of a formula and implementation for a highly scalable (O(1) complexity) reward distribution in the Stability Pool, involving compounding and decreasing stakes.

-PDFs of these can be found in https://github.com/liquity/dev/blob/main/papers
+PDFs of these can be found in https://github.com/goldmandao/fluidity/blob/main/papers

 ## Definitions